abznak/ultihat/README.md

 	Tab seperated.
 Columns are: team, firstname, surname, gender, overall skill level, skill array, friend 1, friend 2, friend 3

-	Friends are optional, the system trieds to place people on a team with their friends after balancing genders and skill.
+	Friends are optional, the system tries to place people on a team with their friends after balancing genders and skill.
 	Skill array is 4 values, "experience, skill, condition, speed".

 	To start I suggest putting one person on each team until you run out of teams, then putting everone else on the magic "noteam".